 - Complex features such as PivotTables and VBA commands may take additional time to master.

-What are the Key Features and Functions of Excel?
+What Are the Key Features and Functions of Excel?

 Excel boasts a wide array of features designed for data organization, calculation, and visualization, making it a robust application for various tasks.
 Understanding these functions allows users to leverage Excel's capabilities fully.
 From simple arithmetic calculations to complex data analysis, Excel accommodates a significant range of user needs.